wandki/DSND-Data-Science-Blog-Post/README.md

+# Confusion of a Developer
-# Data analysis of Stack Overflow's developer survey data from 2020
+Data analysis of Stack Overflow's developer survey data from 2020

 ## Project Motivation